Image: Adam Hsieh, 'chinese whispers,' 2023, 'electronic erotica,' installation view, Good Grief Studios, 2023, image courtesy of the artist

-Humanity is navigating an era characterized by intensified fragmentation.
+We are navigating a new era characterised by intensified fragmentation.
 Our perception of the world is no longer seamless but rather broken into disjointed time intervals, mirroring a less cohesive version of ourselves.
 The extensive reach of social networks has given rise to our bodies being captured, dismembered, and distributed across countless screens globally.
-In essence, we no longer operate as individual entities but have become intricately woven into the fabric of the media infrastructure.
+In essence, we no longer operate as individual entities but have been woven into the fabric of the media infrastructure.
 This techno-human phenomenon has shifted the existing notions of selves and revealed the performative nature inherent in our contemporary lives that transcends the boundaries between the physical and virtual realms.

 CREDITS